peopledoc/django-adobesign/README.rst

 django-adobesign
 ###############

-`django-adobesign` is a Django application for Adobe EchoSign's digital signature.
+`django-adobesign` is a Django application for Adobe AdobeSign's digital signature.

 It implements `django-anysign`_ API.